sarahwolf32/Language-Model-RNN/README.md

 ## Generating Pokemon Names

-I used this code to train a model on a list of 796 Pokemon names, for the purpose of generating new Pokemon names.
+I used this code to train a language model on a list of 796 Pokemon names (see ```word_lists/pokemon_names.txt```), for the purpose of generating new Pokemon names.
 Here are a few examples of names it learned to generate:

 Generated Pokemon names:
 * Tintorn
 * Fyreion
 * Benelon
 * Rantio
 * Zoreion